 Read the Docs provides both an open-source, free version (readthedocs.org) and a commercial version (readthedocs.com).
-This allows you to level-up your project when your needs mature but also doesn’t lock you into a paid solution when you’re not ready for it.
+These tiers allow you to level-up your project when your needs mature but also don’t lock you into a paid solution when you’re not ready for it.

 The Read the Docs documentation shows a sample output.

 Some key features include a robust sidebar with expand/collapse functionality, search, versioning, output to PDF and ePub, and more.

 To learn more about the platform, read through the Read the Docs guide.
 Read the Docs includes most of the features technical writers would expect, especially related to single-source publishing.
 Some of these features, noted in An introduction to Sphinx and Read the Docs for Technical Writers, include the following: